Music is the universal language of mankind.

 K-5 students receive music instruction for 45 minutes each week as part of the Connections rotation.
 Middle School students use block scheduling and therefore receive 45 minutes of music instruction every day for 9 week sessions.
 Our goal is to teach the students the language of music to prepare them for future musical endeavors.

 Music Theory is the study of the structure of music and we begin teaching the basics in our K-3rd grade classes.
 Students learn about rhythm through the use of percussion instruments and Boomwhackers, which are light-weight, plastic, hollow tubes tuned to musical notes by length.
 Students learn about harmony, melody and how to read easy sheet music as they learn to sing various songs.
 Our songs also have some choreographed dance movements that coordinate with the beat of the music, to further help with learning rhythm.
-They have opportunities to perform during PTO meetings and sometimes during International Night.
+They have opportunities to perform during PTO meetings and other events.

 Middle School 6th-8th Grades